marioroman/ubersuggest/README.md

 - Get an OpenAI API key from https://platform.openai.com/
 - Get a Tavily API key from https://tavily.com/
 - Get a Logo.dev API key from https://logo.dev

+5. To Understand Tracing Call (Optional)
+- Set up a new Project in https://smith.langchain.com/
+- Get a LangSmith API Key

 ## Usage